uk-gov-mirror/ONSdigital.scalelink/docs/branch_and_deploy_guide.md

 1. **Feature branches:**
   - All new features and bugfixes are developed in separate branches created from the `develop` branch.
   - Any hotfixes are developed in separate branches created from the `main` branch.
-  - Branch naming conventions:
+  - [Conventional branch][branches] naming conventions:
-    - `docs/<documentation-description>` - for updates to documentation only.
     - `feat/<feature-description>` - feature branches, for introducing new features.
     - `fix/<bug-description>` - bugfixes, for resolving bugs.
     - `hotfix/<issue-description>` - hotfixes, for urgent fixes that go straight to production.
+    - `release/<release-number>` - for preparing a release.
+    - `chore/<chore-description>` - for non-code tasks, e.g. dependency or documentation updates.
   - [Conventional commit][commits] messages, including the following types:
     - `build` - for changes that affect the build system or external dependencies.
     - `ci` - for changes to CI configuration files and scripts, e.g. GitHub Actions, Dependabot.